-The discrepancy of Evaluation Items Yes No Description in Summary such implementation from the Corporate Social Responsibility Best Practice Principles for TSEC/GTSM Listed Companies, and the reason for any such discrepancy (2) Does the Company endeavor to upgrade the utilization efficiency of various resources, and use the regenerated material with a low impact on environmental load?
+Facts of performance The discrepancy of Evaluation Items Yes No Description in Summary such implementation from the Corporate Social Responsibility Best Practice Principles for TSEC/GTSM Listed Companies, and the reason for any such discrepancy (2) (3) (4) 4.
+(1) Does the Company endeavor to upgrade the utilization efficiency of various resources, and use the regenerated material with a low impact on environmental load?
 Does the Company assess existing and potential risks and opportunities associated with climate change and adopt the corresponding responses and measures?
-Does the Company calculate the GHG emissions, water consumption and total wastes during the past two years, and formulate policies to achieve energy efficiency, reduction of carbon emissions, GHS emissions, water consumption or manage wastes? \[\lambda \] (2) efficiency and environmental protection.
+Does the Company calculate the GHG emissions, water consumption and total wastes during the past two years, and formulate policies to achieve energy efficiency, reduction of carbon emissions, GHS emissions, water consumption or manage wastes?
+Maintenance of Community Public Welfare Does the company establish related ✓ efficiency and environmental protection.
 We have reduced the liquor ratio from 1:8 to 1:4 to save on water and energy in the dyeing process.
 C. Wastewater We use the most advanced reverse osmosis technology to process wastewater from the dyeing process.
 We have constructed a robust system for wastewater treatment.
-In Taiwan, our capacity is to handle 4,000 tons per day, at 25% reuse rate for reclaimed water.
+In Taiwan, our capacity is to handle 4,000 tons per day, a 25% reuse rate for reclaimed water.
 In Cambodia, our capacity is 7,000 tons per day.
 We seek to meet inspection requirements set by competent authorities and the public's expectation for giving back to the society.
-To cut down paper consumption, we promote paperless offices and reuse one-side printout.
+(2) To cut down paper consumption, we promote paperless offices and reuse one-side printout.
 We recycle garbage where possible, to reduce our environmental impacts.
-Climate change is the problem for all of us.
+(3) Climate change is the problem for all ous.
 The Company improves our manufacturing processes to lower carbon emissions, save energy and protect the environment.
-We regularly advocate the importance of conservation in energy, electricity, and water.
-We use high-performance bulbs, switch off computers where possible and keep our air-conditioners at 26°C, to achieve energy efficiency and carbon reduction.
-4. (1) Maintenance of Community Public Welfare Does the company establish related management policies and procedures in accordance with related laws and international covenants on human right? ✓ (1) We formulate HR management charters and work rules according to local labor laws for our operations in different jurisdictions, to protect the legal rights of our employees.
+(4) We regularly advocate the importance of conservation in energy, electricity, and water.
+We use high-performance bulbs, switch off computers where possible and keep our air-conditioners at 26°C, to achieve energy efficiency and carbon reduction. f management policies and procedures in accordance with related laws and international covenants on human right? and work rules according to local labor laws for our operations in different jurisdictions, to protect the legal rights of our employees.
 We also set up a union and regularly convene labor meetings to ensure a harmonious employment relationship.
-No significant differences.